 Have you ever wondered what it would be like to celebrate Christmas in Japan?
-It’s probably similar and different than what you would expect.
-In this week’s Holiday Celebrations Around the World series, Caleb from Kids Travel Japan is sharing the history and traditions of this country.
-I was definitely surprised by some of their traditions and I’m guessing you might be too.
+Do they celebrate Christmas in Japan?
+The answer is yes and it’s probably a bit different than what you would expect.
+We have Caleb from Kids Travel Japan sharing the history and traditions of Christmas in Japan.
+I was definitely surprised by some of the Japanese Christmas traditions and I’m guessing you might be too.

 With the exception of New Year, Christmas is perhaps the most celebrated holiday on earth.
 The Western world has truly spread this December holiday to the ends of the earth and Japan is no exception.

-However, because Japan doesn’t have a thick and deep history of Christianity, the Japanese adore this celebration in their own unique way.
+However, because Japan doesn’t have a thick and deep history of Christianity, making Christmas in Japan quite different than other countries.

 Less than 1% of the Japanese population is Christian.
 So why do Japanese, who are predominantly Shintoists and Buddhists, celebrate this Christian holiday?
 Despite Japan’s extensive history with Shinto and Buddhism, most Japanese aren’t active practitioners of these religions and religious topics are hardly ever brought up.